Fighting nitrate pollution in Canterbury: MHV

 ELI v Canterbury Regional Council & MHV Water Limited

-We have filed proceedings against Environment Canterbury challenging its 2021 decision to grant a nitrogen discharge consent to MHV Water Ltd.
+We challenged Environment Canterbury in the High Court over the Council’s decision to grant a nitrogen discharge consent to MHV Water Ltd.

 Why did we take this case?